 Insight: Jaeho Hwang-[‘Non-self 비자아’]

 Jaeho Hwang is a South Korean visual artist and composer currently living and working in London.
-With a background in animation and moving image, Hwang’s work is inspired by the experimentation present in London’s underground club culture, encouraging a free form approach to the production of audiovisual works and cross-pollination of
+With a background in animation and moving image, Hwang’s work is inspired by the experimentation present in London’s underground club culture, encouraging a free form approach to the production of audiovisual works and cross-pollination of genre.

 Through both audio and visual work, Jaeho Hwang explores the duality of irl and digital existence.
 The first single, Non-self 비자아, features 3D scanned models and rendered motifs of laptops, USB sticks and environments glitching and pulsating in time with the music.
 Hwangs himself describes the visual component as “a metaphor for giving shells over souls in reality”.
 The fractured nature of both the audio and video speak to a desire to break down the components that comprise experience, drawing parallels between physical and digital environments through the breakdown of perceptive language.
 Particularly in Non-self, the sampling of traditional instruments jars with the minimal beat to produce an uncompromising juxtaposition.
 It sits on top of the track, making its presence clear, imitating the role of a hook displaced.